How can I select the best SARIMA model

 > rownames(dt_params)=1:256

-• Estimating the models now.
-You can notice that I have added the command try in the loop.
+in the loop.
 Indeed I didn’t want that the loops stops when the estimation algorithm doesn’t converge.
-It will just provide a void object.
+It will just provide a void object.> models=vector("list",256)

 > for(i in 1:256){